 In terms of borrowing money from the bank, there’s an amount you could borrow and an amount you should borrow.
 It’s all about finding that sweet spot so you can live a life you love, in a home you love.

 There are lots of different paths to take, so knowing exactly what your borrowing power is can go a long way to giving you peace of mind that you’re not going to overextend yourself.

 As a very general rule of thumb, most banks will lend you a maximum of six times your income.

 We recommend booking in a meeting with a good mortgage broker to help you with this.
 They will have access to many different lenders across the market and will work hard to get you the best deal and right fit for your situation.
-If those conversations are full of all of the jargon, feel free to use this guide, to demystify the home loan language.

 Hot tip: Most of the time, working with a mortgage broker doesn’t cost you a thing – it’s the bank you take your loan out with, that pays them.
 We can’t recommend using a good broker enough, it will ease so much of the stress associated with buying a home.